White Chocolate Macadamia Nut Cookies

 - Mix flour, baking soda and salt in medium bowl and set aside.
 Mix butter with sugars in a different bowl.
 Add vanilla and eggs and mix until smooth and fluffy.

 - Add flour mixture to wet ingredients and mix to combine.
-Then add chips and nuts.
+Then add chips and nuts and mix until combined.

 - Drop onto greased cookie sheets and bake 10-12 minutes or until bottoms are golden brown.
 The tops might still look doughy but they will cook as they sit on the cookie sheet.
 Let sit on cookie sheets for 5 minutes then remove to wire rack and let cool.